Heart V-

 Victoria “Tori” Dellapaolera

-From there I grew up riding and showing horses in the Eastern Montana Horse Show Circuit during the 90’s and early 2000’s, with some shows bringing in youth competitors who were winning titles at the AQHA Congress.
-As a competitive horse crazy girl, this motivated me and inspired me for greatness.
+I found my enjoyment for horses riding in the breaks surrounding Glendive.
+I began showing horses in the Eastern Montana Horse Show Circuit during the 90’s and early 2000’s, with some shows bringing in youth competitors who were winning titles at the AQHA Congress.
+As a competitive horse crazy girl, this motivated me and inspired me for more.

 I dedicated myself to using what I had, eastern Montana ranch horses, with genetics from the Kinney Ranch, Searer Ranch, and Nemitz Ranch, and even decedents of the wild horses of eastern Montana, fresh from the kill pens; to compete with horses who later headed to AQHA Congress and won titles in the youth divisions.
 This inspired me, motivated me, and gave me something to ride for.